oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * covers a requirement of the standard.
 * operates on a CSAF Document.
 * outputs a result object that aligns with result objects provided for tests specified in section [sec](#tests).
-* has a name starting with `AdditionalTest_` followed by a name of the specifying entity conforming to the rules prefixes of test presets
-  (cf. section [sec](#test-presets)) and an unique number for the test within that entity.
+* has a name starting with `AdditionalTest_` followed by a name of the specifying entity conforming to the rules for prefixes of test presets (cf. section [sec](#test-presets)) and an unique name for the test within that entity.
 * has its definition specified in the same structure as in section [sec](#tests).

 ### Conformance Clause 27: CSAF Extension